2017-2020 Fellowship Competition

 Four three-year Postdoctoral Fellowships will be awarded this year.
-The salary for each of the three years of the fellowship will be approximately $80,000.
-In addition, fellows are provided with a shared office, a personal computer, a research account of $5000 a year, access to university grants, benefits and other resources.
+The stipend for each of the three years of the fellowship will be approximately $84,500.
+In addition, fellows are provided with a shared office, a personal computer, a research account of $5,000 a year, access to university grants, benefits and other resources.

 Fellows are expected to reside in or near Princeton during the academic year in order to attend weekly seminars and participate fully in the intellectual life of the Society.

 If you have already applied to the Princeton Society of Fellows, you may not apply a second time.

-All candidates will be informed of the status of their applications by the end of January 2015.
+All candidates will be informed of the status of their application by the end of January, 2017.
 Interviews will take place in early February.
 The Society will reimburse the cost of travel and lodging associated with the interview.
 Names of fellowship winners will be posted on the Society of Fellows' website in July 2017.